-Phase 1 of the GREEN Initiative will fund at least one project in each Gateway City and 10 projects in smaller communities each year, focusing on naturally occurring affordable housing units.
-Each project will retrofit at least 10 housing units to be highly efficient, use clean heating and cooking technologies, and, where possible, be powered with energy from rooftop solar panels.
+The GREEN Initiative will retrofit low- and moderate-income housing to be highly efficient, use clean heating and cooking technologies, and, where possible, be powered with energy from rooftop solar panels.
 Local governments and nonprofit organizations will oversee the projects and share the results with the broader community.
-The GREEN Initiative will provide additional incentives and technical support to assist with retrofits, in coordination with existing state and utility programs.
+The GREEN Initiative will provide additional incentives and technical support to assist with retrofits, in coordination with existing programs.

-After two years, the Department of Energy Resources will collect data on the results of Phase 1 and identify the most effective retrofit approaches for each housing type.
-DOER will convene an interagency task force to design and oversee Phase 2 of the GREEN Initiative, which will continue for at least eight more years.
+The Department of Energy Resources (DOER will collect data on the results of these retrofits and identify the most effective approaches to retrofit each housing type.
+DOER will also convene a task force with representatives from state agencies, nonprofits, and residents of Gateway Cities to advise the department on the implementation of the GREEN Initiative.